Please explore this section to better understand some of the terminology associated with

 Abstinence syndrome – The symptoms experienced by a person who interrupts or ends chronic administration of a drug;

 may include hallucinations, sweating, diarrhea, nausea, seizures or other symptoms.
-The exact symptoms or combination will vary from individual to individual depending on the substance and the length of time required for the body to purge
+The exact symptoms or combination will vary from individual to individual depending on the substance and the length of time required for the body to purge the chemical.

 Arcuplasty – A cement augmentation procedure designed to eliminate pain in patients with vertebral fractures.
 Instruments access the injured bone by way of a 3-millimeter incision in the body of vertebra and an arc-shaped osteotome is established.
 Following the expansion and preparation of the cavity, it is then slowly filled with cement to re-establish the bone’s original shape.
 The cement cures in a few minutes and the procedure is usually not a lengthy one.